in-hub/incore-docs/InCore.Foundation/JsonRpcServer.rst

 Description
 ***********

 The JsonRpcServer object provides a `JSON-RPC 2.0 compliant <https://www.jsonrpc.org/specification>`_ server.
 Basic network parameters can be customized through the :ref:`port <property_JsonRpcServer_port>` and :ref:`localHost <property_JsonRpcServer_localHost>` properties.
-In order to expose functions and properties via JSON-RPC a :ref:`JsonRpcService <object_JsonRpcService>` has to be defined and assigned to the :ref:`service <property_JsonRpcServer_service>` property.
+In order to expose functions and properties via JSON-RPC at least one :ref:`JsonRpcService <object_JsonRpcService>` has to be defined and assigned to the :ref:`services <property_JsonRpcServer_services>` property.

 :**› Inherits**: :ref:`Object <object_Object>`